 The LASIK Procedure

-The video goes over step by step what happens during the LASIK procedure.
-The procedure takes less than 6 minutes and the laser is only on your eye for just a few seconds!
+The video goes over what happens during the LASIK procedure, step by step.
+The procedure takes less than six minutes, and the laser is only on your eye for just a few seconds.
 If you have the urge to sneeze and cough, don’t worry.
 Nothing you can do will “mess up” your LASIK procedure.
-The laser has an eye tracking device and will move with your eye.
+The laser has an eye-tracking device and will move with your eye.
 If your movement is too dramatic, the laser will just shut off.
-The procedure is safe, and done with the latest state-of-the-art technology.
+The procedure is safe, and is done with the latest state-of-the-art technology.